 I am an Australian Research Council DECRA fellow at the University of Queensland (Australia), a research fellow of the Max Planck Institute for Demographic Research (Germany), a visiting scholar at Trinity College Dublin (Ireland), and member of Brezal Mediterráneo at Universidad de Cádiz (Spain).

 - What strategies allow desert organisms to cope with extreme stochastic conditions and how will climate change affect their future performance?

 - What conditions favor the evolution of senesce, and how can senescence be delayed or even avoided?

 - What are the main drivers of life history diversity?

 - Are ecological trade-offs (e.g. survival and reproduction) weaker in modular organisms compared to unitary species?

 - How do anatomical constraints and physiological mechanisms modulate population dynamics?

-Contact: r.salguero@ uq.edu.au or salguero@ demogr.mpg.de or rob.salguero@ tcd.ie
+Contact: r.salguero AT uq.edu.au or salguero AT demogr.mpg.de or rob.salguero AT tcd.ie

 University of Queensland, Centre for Biodiversity and Conservation Science